aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 In the right perspective for this chapter analysis, intersection capacity refers to the entrance section (the stop line) of a road segment under study.

 Considering the definition of intersection as the area where vehicles come into conflict, the capacity of the intersection should be measured as the total number of (equivalent) vehicles that crossed it not caring for the movements.
-But in this chapter the analysis refers to the section

-Similarly to most of other design decisions that affect infrastructure needs, intersection design, should be made considering the peak conditions, but unlikely station infrastructure and intersection design, traffic time timing that minimizes travel time in on
+We look to design infrastructure associated with traffic light plan to the peak-hours of the day for each flow, if there is enough capacity at this moments, certainly will be in others, although traffic signal programs need to be different to minimize travel times.

-and to represent the peak we both use and measure the busiest hour of the day (as a reminder: we survey data with smaller intervals than on hour, so a given measure of busiest hour might have happened from 7:15 AM to 8:15 AM for example).
+To represent the peak we both use and measure the busiest hour of the day for the given flow (as a reminder: we survey data with smaller intervals than on hour, so a given measure of busiest hour might have happened from 7:15 AM to 8:15 AM for example).

 ## Station location relative to the intersection

-“The engineer's first problem in any design situation is to discover what the problem really is.”
+*“The engineer's first problem in any design situation is to discover what the problem really is.”*
 	-	Anonymous

 Intersection and station design should minimize the added travel time of the all the customers.
 The station location in relation to the intersection will affect BRT system flow and speed, pedestrian travel times, and the right-of-way needed for the BRT system.
 Because conditions vary from intersection to intersection, it is generally advisable to find an optimal solution for each intersection rather than to presume a single solution will always be optimal.
 The greater amount of information the planning team has available regarding movements and demand, specially pedestrians destinations, the easier it will be to evaluate alternatives, finding an optimal solution for all modes of transport for the existing restrictions.